abzl/SoccerNet/README.md

 Project Schedule
 ---------------------------
 * Fri, May 7 Proposal Approval.
-* Mon, May 10 Set Airplate with teams data.
+* Mon, May 10 Set Airplate with teams data and components creation.
-* Tue, May 11 Components creation.
+* Tue, May 11 API (render data into components)
-* Wed, May 12 API - MVP
+* Wed, May 12 CSS and Grid.
+(We should reach MVP Wed. night)
 * Thu, May 13 CSS + Grid + Media Query. - MVP
 * Fri, May 14 Presentations.